CDiala/CDiala/README.md

 # Hi there 👋 I'm Chibuzo, your go-to programmer 👨‍💻

-- 👨‍💻 I'm addicted to Angular framework a whole lot, then comes React ☯️.
+- 👨‍💻 I'm addicted to Angular framework a whole lot, and then React ☯️.
 - 🌱 I’m currently improving my JavaScript, TypeScript and Python skills by buiding projects and solving coding challenges.
 - 👯 I’m looking to collaborate on open source projects, or any interesting project.